rasmushauschild/eye_gaze_tracking/README.md

+# Eye-Tracking with Deep Learning and Real-Time Mouse Control
 **Eye-Tracking with Deep Learning and Real-Time Mouse Control** This project demonstrates real-time eye-tracking using a custom-trained convolutional neural network (CNN) to predict screen coordinates based on eye images captured from a webcam.
 The predicted gaze coordinates are used to control the mouse cursor on the screen.